qut-cab302/prac11/README.md

 ## Exercise - Dining Philosophers

 Run the code provided in the lecture for the Dining Philosopher's problem, and see what responses appear.
-Try it three or four times so that you get a feel for the programme and some of the difficulties which emerge.
+Try it three or four times so that you get a feel for the program, and some difficulties which emerge.

 Now try to fix this source code.
 The fix will have to take place in `Philosopher.java`.
 There are different ways to fix this: